Caravan (1971 film)

-Caravan (/hns/) is a 1971 Indian Hindi-language crime thriller film directed by Nasir Hussain and produced by his brother Tahir Hussain, under the Nasir Hussain Films and T.V.
+Caravan (/hns/) is a 1971 Indian Hindi-language masala film directed by Nasir Hussain and produced by his brother Tahir Hussain, under the Nasir Hussain Films and T.V.
 Films banners.
 The film stars Jeetendra and Asha Parekh.
 Three Hussain fixtures were involved in the music production: composer R.D.
 Burman, lyricist Majrooh Sultanpuri, and singer Mohammad Rafi.
-The film's plot was loosely inspired by Girl on the Run (1953).
+It is a remake of the 1966 Tamil film Parakkum Pavai, whose plot was loosely inspired by Girl on the Run (1953).

 Caravan was a superhit domestically in India.
 It found even greater success abroad in China when it released there in 1979, becoming the highest-grossing foreign film in China.
 The film is estimated to have sold over 300 million tickets in Asia, mostly in China.
 Adjusted for inflation, it is still one of the highest grossing Indian films of all time.

 Plot

 Mohandas, a successful mill owner, finds out that his trusted employee, Rajan, has been embezzling money from him.
 After he confronts him, Rajan pushes him out of the window of a multi-story building, killing him.
 Mohandas' only daughter and heiress, Sunita, is deeply saddened by her father's death and writes a will naming Rajan as the sole heir to her father's property after her own death.
 Rajan lies to Sunita, claiming that it was Mohandas' final wish for them to marry.
 After the wedding, Monica, a cabaret dancer and Rajan's lover, confronts him in front of Sunita, presenting an unsent letter by Mohandas to his friend, Karamchand, as evidence that he embezzled money.
 She then reveals that he also murdered Sunita's father and that Sunita is his next target, so Sunita runs to her car and drives off, unaware that Rajan had tampered with the brakes, leaving her unable to stop.
 As the car speeds down a hill, Sunita jumps out, and the police presume she is dead.
 However, since her body was never found, Rajan believes she is still alive and sends his team to search for her.

 To seek justice for her father's murder, Sunita plans to travel to Bombay to retrieve the letter from Monica.
 To do so, she changes her identity to Soni, a village girl, and secretly hides in the back of a lorry of Mohan and Johnny, who are a part of a group of performing Banjaras, heading to Bombay to pick up Mohan's brother, Montu, before traveling to Khandala and Bangalore, to see their mother.
 After Mohan catches Sunita stealing his food, he agrees to take her to Bombay.